 "Faith!
-I must needs be mine own usher," said the stranger, sticking his goldlaced cap under his left arm and laying his hand upon his heart, while he bowed until his forehead nearly struck the edge of the table.
-"Your very humble servant, gentlemen, Sir Gervas Jerome, knight banneret of his Majesty's country of Surrey, and at one time custos protulorum of the district of Beacham Ford."
+I must needs be mine own usher," said the stranger, sticking his gold-laced cap under his left arm and laying his hand upon his heart, while he bowed until his forehead nearly struck the edge of the table.
+"Your very humble servant, gentlemen, Sir Gervas Jerome, knight banneret of his Majesty's county of Surrey, and at one time custos roralorum of the district of Beacham Ford."